FloCiaglia/cs-hu398-blog/index.md

 Our devices have technology embedded in them that uses probability distribution, also known as fancy math, on the words you have already typed to predict what word best fits your sentence.
 These are known as language models.
 Although it is a relatively new technology, many different kinds of language models have been created in the past few decades.
 In this article, I intend to explore what language models are, how they work and how they have impacted the natural language processing (NLP) community.

 As our devices get smarter, people, especially those who are not so familiar with computer science, might think that they are starting to gain human-like abilities.
 What we need to keep in mind is that computers are dumb pieces of hardware and are able to perform all the tasks that they do through mathematical computations.
-So, the first questions we need to pose is “How do they work?”, "What's the math behind it?".
+So, the first questions we need to pose is *How do they work?*, *What's the math behind it?*.

 #### Probabilistic language models